 Who Is Tony Elumelu?.

-In the midst of bad governance and an unstable government, a very few Nigerians have chosen to believe in the good that this land has to offer and that involves investing in the youth.
+In the midst of bad governance and an unstable government, very few Nigerians have chosen to believe in the good that this land has to offer and that involves investing in the youth.
 Just to give you a quick breakdown of who Tony Elumelu is.

-Tony Onyemaechi Elumelu is an African entrepreneur, and humanitarian, born 22 March 1963.
+Tony Onyemaechi Elumelu is an African entrepreneur, and humanitarian, born on 22 March 1963.
 He also owns multiple businesses such as the Heirs Holdings, the United Bank for Africa, Transcorp and patron of The Tony Elumelu Foundation.